j9t/little-books/manuscript/website-quality-control.md

 Quality, as this book aims to show, is such an important matter that it would be surprising if I, writing about the very subject, could not name the people from whom I learned to improve my work.
 Lars Röwekamp and Jens Schumann, executives of [Open Knowledge GmbH](https://www.openknowledge.de/) in Oldenburg, Germany, are the first to come to my mind.

 Many more people inspired my work, and many more people helped make this book reality.
-I thank my former colleague, manager, and friend Kevin Khaw for the foreword, and I thank the entire O’Reilly team for their swift, competent, and kind support.
+I thank my former colleague, manager, and friend, Kevin Khaw, for the foreword [for the original edition], and I thank the entire O’Reilly team for their swift, competent, and kind support.
 If this book turns out well, it will have been because of them.
 Thank you.

 {pagebreak}

 ## What Is Quality Control?

-Wikipedia defines [quality control](https://en.wikipedia.org/wiki/Quality_control) (often, but rarely in this book, abbreviated as “QC”) as “a process by which entities review the quality of all factors involved in production.”
+Wikipedia defines [quality control](https://en.wikipedia.org/wiki/Quality_control) (often abbreviated as “QC,” but rarely in this book) as “a process by which entities review the quality of all factors involved in production.”
 ISO 9000, also through Wikipedia, is said to define quality control as “a part of quality management focused on fulfilling quality requirements.”
 Google, without attribution, understands quality control to be “a system of maintaining standards in manufactured products by testing a sample of the output against the specification.”

 We want to use a definition that is stricter on the one end and more lenient on the other: “Website quality control entails the means to determine (a) whether our websites meet our expectations and (b) to what degree they meet professional best practices.”